betaglot/plantabeta/docs/dev/StyleGuide.md

 ## <via>Be Canadian</via>

-It doesn't matter if it's always totally true, the canadian stereo type is believed, not proven.
+It doesn't matter if it's always totally true, the canadian stereotype is believed, not proven.

 - Hockey
 - Kindness